 Learn more about some of the different holistic treatment options offered by Dr. Aja: Acupuncture, Laser Therapy, Massage, Chiropractic, Herbal Medicine, Nutrition/Food Therapy, Aromatherapy, Supplements/Nutraceuticals

-Sea to Sky Holistic Vet is a specialized house and farm call only vet focused exclusively on these holistic treatments so all surgeries (including dog and cat dentistry), radiographs, ultrasound, bloodwork and emergency/urgent care is referred to other trusted veterinary clinics.
+Sea to Sky Holistic Vet is a specialized house and farm call only vet focused exclusively on holistic care so all surgeries (including dog and cat dentistry), xrays, ultrasound, bloodwork and emergency/urgent care is referred to other trusted veterinary clinics.
 A partial list of emergency clinics in western Washington can be found at the bottom of this page.

 Sometimes called "Cold Laser" or "Low Level Laser Therapy" the scientific term is Photobiomodulation.
 Laser therapy uses near infrared light wavelengths (not visible to the human eye) which go into the tissue and change what the cells are doing.
 Within the cells it essentially "turns off" the pathways that are causing inflammation and pain and promotes healing and return to normal function.
 It's painless and doesn't even require direct contact to work so it's an effective option for animals that prefer minimal touching or don't enjoy acupuncture as we can stimulate acupuncture points with it as well.